javimosch/mr-pilot/README.md

 The input file should contain the ticket scope, requirements, or specification that the MR is supposed to implement.
 This helps the AI evaluate whether the code changes meet the stated goals.

+**Important:** When an input file is provided, the AI will ONLY review changes related to those requirements.
+This helps ignore unrelated commits that may be present due to branch merges.

 Example `input.txt`:
 ```
 Feature: Add user authentication